Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Experiments

 \subsection{Tasks}

 We test on three challenging multiple-choice tasks that are open-vocabulary (i.e., each instance has a unique set of answer choices).
-We select out-of-domain tasks for the models studied (though we can't be sure for GPT-3 models; more details in \cref{appendix:datasets}).
-Examples of the tasks are given in \cref{appendix:prompt}.
+Examples of the tasks are given in \cref{appendix:prompt}; see also \ref{appendix:datasets}.

-\paragraph{OpenbookQA} \cite{mihaylov-etal-2018-suit} is a 4-way multiple-choice science question-answering task.
-The questions are elementary-level.
-It was explicitly included in the training data of FLAN-T5.
+\textbf{OpenbookQA} \cite{mihaylov-etal-2018-suit} is a 4-way multiple-choice elementary-level science question-answering task.
 Random accuracy is $25\%$.
-The test set has 500 instances. \paragraph{CommonsenseQA v1.11} \cite{talmor-etal-2019-commonsenseqa} is a 5-way multiple-choice commonsense reasoning task.
-It was explicitly included in the training data of FLAN-T5.
+The test set has 500 instances. \textbf{CommonsenseQA v1.11} \cite{talmor-etal-2019-commonsenseqa} is a 5-way multiple-choice commonsense reasoning task.
 Random accuracy is $20\%$.
-The test set is not publicly available; we use the first 500 instances of the validation set. \paragraph{MMLU} \cite{hendrycks2021measuring}, or the ``Massive Multitask Language Understanding'' benchmark, contains dev, validation, and test questions for 57 different topical areas.
+The test set is not publicly available; we use the first 500 instances of the validation set.
+Both OpenbookQA and CommonsenseQA were explicitly included in the training data of FLAN-T5. \textbf{MMLU} \cite{hendrycks2021measuring}, or the ``Massive Multitask Language Understanding'' benchmark, spans 57 different topical areas.
 The questions are 4-way multiple-choice spanning subjects in social sciences, STEM, and humanities that were manually scraped from practice materials available online for exams such as the GRE and the U.S. Medical Licensing Exam.
-This is considered a challenge benchmark as many state-of-the-art models have near-random accuracy (random is $25\%$).
+Many state-of-the-art models perform poorly (random accuracy is $25\%$).
 We evaluate on the first 20 test questions from each category (1140 instances total).